 The U.S. Open is played over two weeks from the end of August to the second week of September.
 It's summer, which is hot and humid in New York City.
 As a result, you'll want to wear a hat, sunscreen, sunglasses, and loose clothing to fight the sun and heat.
 If the weather report says anything about possible thunderstorms, pack an umbrella for these short monsoons.

-If you're too worn out to enjoy some of the biggest tourist attractions in New York after a day of watching tennis, you can take a seven-minute walk to the Queens Museum of Art to see a full scale-model replica of the city.
-Free to the public during the U.S. Open, the New York City Room at the Queens Museum of Art offers a panorama view of the entire city.
+If you're too worn out to enjoy some of the biggest tourist attractions in New York after a day of watching tennis, you can take a seven-minute walk to the Queens Museum to see a full scale-model replica of the city.
+Free to the public during the U.S. Open, the New York City Room at the Queens Museum offers a panorama view of the entire city.